 2. Review of Important Business Information

-Many businesses market their sale confidentially.
-In order to have the name of the business disclosed, as well as have financial statements provided to you, you will be required to sign a standard Confidentiality/Disclosure form which, in most cases, is required by the business owner.
+Most businesses market their sale confidentially.
+In order to have the name of the business disclosed, as well as have financial statements provided to you, you will be required to sign a standard Non-Disclosure Agreement and fill out a Buyer Questionnaire, which is required by the business owner.
 Then you will be sent the Confidential Business Review or CBR for short, and it will contain all of the confidential details about the business for sale.
 If you have further interest in the opportunity, then we will schedule a meeting between you and the seller.

-Arrangements will be made to meet with the seller and visit the target business, normally, at a time that will not disrupt operations, in order to maintain confidentiality.
+Arrangements will be made to meet with the seller and visit the target business location (if applicable), normally at a time that will not disrupt operations, in order to maintain confidentiality.

 At this meeting with the business owner, the potential buyer can not only see the business in person, but also ask detailed questions regarding the operation and financial performance of the business.
 The purpose of this meeting is to decide whether or not you want to move forward with making an offer on the business.

 4. Purchase and Sale Agreement

-We provide a standard Purchase and Sale Agreement that covers the necessary elements of a business sale in Florida.
+We provide a standard Purchase Agreement that covers the necessary elements of a business sale in Florida.
 We employ the same sophistication on a $100,000 sale that applies to a $10 million sale.
 We prepare clear, concise documents to protect all parties.
-The basic Agreement provides important contingencies to protect both buyer and seller as follows:
+The basic Agreement provides important contingencies to protect both buyer and seller.
+Here are just a few examples:

 - Books and Records Review: The Agreement specifically calls for a complete review (due diligence) of all company records by buyer and/or buyer’s agent, CPA or accountant.
 The buyer must approve, in writing, the records of the company before proceeding toward a closing.